 Crunch Time: Fast-food chains look to keep food crisp as deliveries soar

-McDonald's Corp rolled out its new Crispy Chicken Sandwich in February.
-Wendy's Co is selling Crispy Chicken Nuggets.
-And chains like Shake Shack Inc are known for having some of the fast-food industry's crispiest french fries.

-REUTERS: McDonald's Corp rolled out its new Crispy Chicken Sandwich in February.
-Wendy's Co is selling Crispy Chicken Nuggets.
-And chains like Shake Shack Inc are known for having some of the fast-food industry's crispiest french fries.
+NEW YORK: McDonald's rolled out its new Crispy Chicken Sandwich in February.
+Wendy's is selling Crispy Chicken Nuggets.
+And chains like Shake Shack are known for having some of the fast-food industry's crispiest french fries.

 With delivery and to-go orders soaring during the pandemic, marketing "crisp" is risky if the food arrives at consumers' homes limp and listless.
 In a quest to keep the crunch as long as possible, many chains are tweaking their recipes, trying different additives, formulations, cooking techniques and temperatures.

-Delivery comprised 12per cent of all restaurant orders in January 2021, versus just 5per cent a year prior.
-A chicken-fingers-and-fries combo was the top food item ordered for delivery in 2020 by third-party delivery service DoorDash Inc.
+Delivery comprised 12 per cent of all restaurant orders in January 2021, versus just 5 per cent a year prior.
+A chicken-fingers-and-fries combo was the top food item ordered for delivery in 2020 by third-party delivery service DoorDash.

 But crispier food can cost more.
 A 30-pound box of the cheapest french-fries can run about US$12 to US$15 wholesale to restaurants, according to Barry Friends, a partner at food industry consultant Pentallect.
 Top tier fries made with drier, higher-quality potatoes and sealants can run up to US$45 a box.